Serpentor: Sunbow

 As a result of Sun Tzu's DNA being missing, Serpentor is very intolerant and overbearing.
 He issues most of his orders with the phrase "This I command!"
 He also shows some of Slaughter's willingness to lead from the front lines, in contrast to Cobra Commander.
 Mere moments after his creation and being given his distinctive costume, Cobra Commander even talked with Serpentor about being the figurehead for Cobra only for Serpentor to knock him to the ground and stating that he is not symbolic.
 He then accepts a challenge from Slaughter, and the two battle throughout the Terror Drome where Serpentor shows off the strength he inherited from Slaughter's DNA during the fight.
 Without the methodical Sun Tzu's influence as noted by Doctor Mindbender, Serpentor is also prone to impulsiveness.
 The Tele-Vipers and Crimson Guard are introduced to Serpentor by Doctor Mindbender during his fight with Sgt.
 Slaughter.
 The G.I.
 Joe team sent to evacuate Sgt.
 Slaughter were able to get Sgt.
 Slaughter out while Serpentor was attacked by the B.A.T.s.
 Serpentor's first major act—leading Cobra in an attack upon Washington, D.C.
 He succeeded in capturing the city and demanded the surrender of the President (who was out of town with the Vice-President at the time), Congress and G.I.
 Joe.
 G.I.
 Joe manages a counterattack on Cobra, turning the operation into a complete fiasco, but just as the Joes are about to capture Serpentor, a sudden burst of fire drives them back.
 It comes from Cobra Commander, who convinced Mindbender to free him, because he knew how to use a weapon.
-Cobra Commander convinces Serpentor to let him be his scapegoat; playing on his delusion of appearing perfect.
+With the last fully-fueled Nightraven prepared to take everyone back to the Terror Drom, Cobra Commander begs for Serpentor to let him be his scapegoat; playing on his delusion of appearing perfect.
+Serpentor relents as they get away.